 Richard Teese designed and implemented the most comprehensive destinations survey of school leavers ever undertaken in Australia.
 He was the architect of the On Track survey program, starting in Victoria in 2003 and later extending to Queensland (in the Next Step program).
 This survey gathered data on the education, training and employment destinations of all young people exiting school, analysed the links between destinations, academic achievement and socio-economic status, and provided transition reports to every school.
 It enabled schools to reliably measure what was happening to their students on exit and to adjust curriculum, teaching and counselling to improve outcomes.

 School funding is another area of policy research in which Teese has played a major role.
 His work on the innovative Student Resource Package for Victorian government schools helped shift the emphasis of funding from inputs to outputs, giving schools greater flexibility in the use of their resources and focussing attention on student achievement.
-He led the development of a new funding model for public schools in Western Australia, which is now in the process of implementation.
+He led the development of a new funding model for public schools in Western Australia, which has now been implemented.
 At a national level, Richard Teese’s work on school funding helped strengthen the case for reform by examining how well government schools performed relative to non-government schools, whom they served, and the trend to a growing social division in the use of public and private schools.
-From opportunity to outcomes (2011) was commissioned by state education departments as part of the Gonski review and attracted wide attention at the time of its (unauthorized) release.
+From opportunity to outcomes (2011) was commissioned by state education departments as part of the Gonski review and attracted wide attention at the time of its (unauthorised) release.